Samuel-2626/django-lang/article.md

 ]
 ```

-Create and applythe migrations, and then run the server:
+Create and apply the migrations, and then run the server:

 ```bash
 (env)$ python manage.py makemigrations